 Reader Sara Wise posed this recycling query to us on Facebook after her grandson recovered from injuries sustained during a car accident.
 If you’ve also wondered about what to do with old medical gear, read on for a few recycling solutions.

-Before we get into individual items, it’s worth noting that there are an abundance of mobile apps (such as LetGo and OfferUp) that you can use to donate or even sell products you no longer need.
+Before we get into individual items, it’s worth noting that there is an abundance of online marketplaces (such OfferUp, Nextdoor, and Craigslist) that you can use to donate or even sell products you no longer need.
 With the rising costs of healthcare, don’t be surprised if you can actually make a few bucks selling your medical aids.

 Crutches are largely made of aluminum, one of the most valuable materials you can recycle.
 As a result, most scrap metal recyclers will accept them and pay you a small fee.
 But before you take that route, a surprising number of organizations will gladly take your gently used crutches and distribute them to others in need.

-Based in New York City, the nonprofit Crutches 4 Kids collects both child- and adult-sized crutches and gives them away to physically disabled children around the world.
-The organization offers 15 drop-off locations for used crutches in five states, and if you’re feeling extra generous, you can mail them from any FedEx store for $20.
+Based in New York City, the nonprofit Crutches 4 Kids collects both child- and adult-sized crutches and gives them to physically disabled children around the world.
+The organization offers drop-off locations for used crutches in New York, New Jersey, and soon, Massachusetts.
+And if you’re feeling extra generous, you can ship them from any FedEx store for $20.

-San Francisco–based ReCares collects used durable medical equipment, such as crutches, canes, wheelchairs and walkers, and gives them away to low-income elderly residents.
-The organization offers collection points in San Francisco, Oakland and San Rafael, California.
+San Francisco–based ReCares collects used durable medical equipment, such as crutches, canes, wheelchairs, and walkers, and gives them to low-income elderly residents.
+The organization offers collection points in San Francisco, Oakland, and San Rafael, California.

-If none of these organizations offer drop-off locations near you, you should look into local secondhand stores like Goodwill and Salvation Army.
-Other possible donation options include hospice, churches and senior centers.
+If none of these organizations offer drop-off locations near you, look into local secondhand stores like Goodwill and Salvation Army.
+Other possible donation options include hospice, churches, and senior centers.
 Just be sure to call ahead first so you don’t waste a trip.

-A Disabled American Veterans chapter in Minnesota established a similar service in the state — called the Donor Connect Program — which connects people who have used medical equipment with veterans who need it.
+A Disabled American Veterans chapter in Minnesota established a local service called the Donor Connect Program to connect people who have used medical equipment with veterans who need it.
 This program does not accept electric scooters or wheelchairs.

 The Wheelchair Foundation maintains a list of nearly 20 other organizations that will accept used wheelchairs.
 In most cases, they will be refurbished and donated, and pick-up can be arranged.

-If your wheelchair or scooter is electric, you can likely recycle it via a local e-waste recycler.
+If your wheelchair or scooter is electric and no longer works, you can likely recycle it via a local e-waste recycler.
 Walkers are made primarily of aluminum, so scrap metal recyclers will generally accept them and pay you a small fee.

 Boots and braces